 - eLending ARC Linkage Project.

-NSLA sponsors communities of practice (CoP) in areas of strategic importance to member libraries.
-Their primary purpose is to share specialist knowledge and insights, build relationships, foster innovation and develop a sense of community across the network.
+NSLA sponsors staff networks in practice areas of strategic importance to member libraries.
+Their primary purpose is to share specialist knowledge and insights, build relationships, foster innovation and develop a sense of community across NSLA libraries.

 - Digital archives – looking at: digital collection appraisal, working with donors, and pre-ingest tools and workflows.

-- Digital preservation –topics such as: code of ethics for digital preservation, digital storage, emulation, formats in NSLA collections, advocacy, professional development opportunities, policies, and digital preservation workflows.
+- Digital preservation – topics such as: digital storage, emulation, formats in NSLA collections, advocacy, professional development opportunities, policies, and digital preservation workflows.

 - Visitor experience – discussions include: entry/service policies, user experience, data and analysis, engagement strategies, rostering, volunteers, online service provision, social services.

 - Storage – looking at physical collection storage.

 See a list of the current members of NSLA groups in each library.